Terran Petteway

-Terran Petteway (born October 8, 1992) is an American professional basketball player for Hapoel Eilat of the Israeli Basketball Premier League.
+Terran Petteway (born October 8, 1992) is an American professional basketball player for Darkhan United of The League.
 He played college basketball for Texas Tech University and the University of Nebraska.
 Petteway led the Big Ten Conference in scoring during the 2013–14 season.

 High school career

-As a high school senior at Ball High School, Petteway was signed by Pat Knight, however Knight was fired on March 7, 2011 from his role as head coach of the Texas Tech Red Raiders basketball team before Petteway even suited up for the Red Raiders.
+As a high school senior at Ball High School, Petteway was signed by Pat Knight, however Knight was fired on March 7, 2011, from his role as head coach of the Texas Tech Red Raiders basketball team before Petteway even suited up for the Red Raiders.
 Petteway elected to maintain his commitment to Texas Tech after Billy Gillispie was hired as the Red Raiders new head coach on March 20, 2011.

 College career

 Freshman year

 As a true freshman at Texas Tech, Petteway saw action in 28 games and 10 of his 11 starts during the season came during Big 12 Conference play.
 Texas Tech finished their 2011–12 season with just eight total wins and a single conference win, which was the deciding factor in Petteway electing to transfer to a different institution.